|6-4.010||Federal Criminal Tax Enforcement|

 - "Ten percenter" matters.
 This category includes wage-related cases in which the holder of a winning bet pays a nominee a percentage of winnings in exchange for the nominee's redemption of the winning bet.
 The IRS may directly refer such cases to the United States only if they involve an arrest that occurs at the time of the offense.
 26 U.S.C. § 7206(2).

 - IRS Form 8300 Returns.
 This category involves cases in which a taxpayer who receives cash in a trade or business and is required under 26 U.S.C. § 6050I to file an IRS Form 8300, fails to file or files a false Form 8300.
 With some exceptions, the Tax Division authorizes direct referrals in such cases to prosecute violations under 26 U.S.C. §§ 7203 and 7206.
-See Tax Division Directive No. 87-61 (February 27, 1987).
+See Tax Division Directive No. 87-61 (February 27, 1987), available at Criminal Tax Manual, Chapter 3.

 The United States Attorney’s Office may initiate or decline prosecution of direct referral matters without first obtaining Tax Division approval, but in all other tax matters may initiate proceedings only after the Tax Division authorizes prosecution.
 Once a prosecution of any tax matter, including a direct referral matter, is initiated, however, the United States Attorney’s Office may not dismiss the indictment, information, or complaint unless and until the Tax Division authorizes dismissal.
 See JM 6-4.246.